-One of the world’s largest festivals, Oktoberfest, will begin on September 21st in Munich, Germany and will continue for 16 consecutive days.
+One of the world’s largest festivals, Oktoberfest in Munich, Germany, begins towards the end of September and continues for 16 consecutive days.
 This Bavarian festival consists of beer drinking, eating German food, music and dancing.
 While it is difficult to travel all the way to Munich to attend this exciting festival, you can participate in smaller festivals or events in a town near you, or, throw your own Oktoberfest!

 Although the festival began in the early 1800s as a wedding ceremony--and then an anniversary party of the wedding in the years following--between a Bavarian Prince and a Princess, through the years the festival has been heavily surrounded around beer drinking.
 So, if you are planning to have an Oktoberfest party at your home, be sure to provide a lot of beer!
 Invite friends over to sit outside in your “beer garden” and drink German beers while snacking on German foods.
 Here are several tips on throwing your own Oktoberfest!